 Price: Available upon request (depending on order size and shipping location)

 A children’s book series from the folks at Women and Drones: “Drone Girls”

 Women and Drones is an online community that has a big presence in the drone industry.
-While the group does all sorts of work, its mostly notable for two big contributions to the drone industry:
+While the group does all sorts of work, it is mostly notable for two big contributions to the drone industry:

-1. Its annual Women to Watch in Drone awards, which recognizes deserved women for their contribution to the industry and is held annualy as part of the Consumer Electronics Show conference in Las Vegas.
+1. Its annual Women to Watch in Drone Awards, which recognizes deserving women for their contribution to the industry and is held annually as part of the Consumer Electronics Show conference in Las Vegas.

 2. Its annual Drone Diversity Study, which exposes some of the weak points of the industry and provides context for ways hiring managers, conference organizers and more can work to improve diversity in drones.